 Design Workflows the Way Humans Actually Think

-RoboHen's workflow builder lets teams describe business logic in plain language and turn it into real automation.
-By using free-form Steps and Actors instead of rigid node types, workflows remain clear, shared, and executable without divergence between documentation and implementation.
+Describe business logic in plain language, turn it into real automation.
+Free-form Steps and Actors keep workflows clear and executable—no divergence between docs and implementation.

 Most workflow tools force humans to think like software